eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 }
 ```

-It is also possible to define a Che editor and its plugins inline in Devfile attributes, but that’s not recommended.
-More informations can be found at [https://github.com/eclipse/che/issues/18669](https://github.com/eclipse/che/issues/18669).
+It is also possible to define a Che editor and its plugins inline in Devfile attributes, but that’s recommended only when it is not possible to colocate the devile with the source code.
+More informations about IDEs plugins with v2 of the Devfile can be found [in this blog post](https://che.eclipseprojects.io/2021/06/23/@florent.benoit-devfile-v2-and-ide-plug-ins.html) and at [https://github.com/eclipse/che/issues/18669](https://github.com/eclipse/che/issues/18669).

 ### The Devfile should live at the root of the git repo, not in a registry
 The recommended place to publish the Devfile is within the project source code.
 Along with the files that we have just seen above to specify che-theia plugins and the editor: